 Lots of babies with Dyspraxia/Autism/Developmental Disorders go straight from sitting and reaching out to walking.
 It’s like we just don’t have that crawling instinct in us!
 I used to pull myself up and wobble my way around the room going from couch to couch at a really early age.
 My parents and Paediatrician thought this was astonishing progress but it’s actually more of a red flag of a hidden condition.

-Sensory issues with food, clothing, loud noise, touch or movement
+Sensory issues (SPD) with food, clothing, noise, light, touch or movement

-This can just be Sensory Processing Disorder in-and-of it’s self but I usually find it’s related to Dyspraxia and/or Aspergers.
-Quite often it’s the texture of the food that the child might struggle with or too many flavours in their mouth at once.
+This can just be Sensory Processing Disorder in-and-of it’s self but I find it’s often related to Dyspraxia and/or Aspergers.
+Sometimes it’s the texture of the food that the child might struggle with or too many flavours in their mouth at once.
 I used to eat every food separately but I didn’t mind if different foods touched on my plate.

 I was highly sensitive to the texture of fabric (and still am).
 Anything vaguely rough i.e. not soft, used to make me itch and squirm like crazy!
 Also sitting on cheapo carpet for story time, I’d have to sit on my coat.
 I also need weight on me to feel snuggly and calm.
 So even in the middle of Summer I can’t sleep without a duvet on me.
 I remember my Mum telling me every time I’d be upset I’d wrap myself in this really soft and (more importantly I realise now) rather heavy blanket, and I’d instantly calm down.

-As a kid if there was a sudden loud repetitive noise it would debilitate me to the point where I couldn’t even think straight or move properly.
+As a kid high pitched noises or unexpected alarms were totally debilitating for me.
 Even slightly high pitched sounds cause me physical pain so I have to wear noise cancelling ear plugs to concerts.

 My eyes have always be light sensitive so these days I have transitions lenses in my glasses and a great pair of sunglasses that are polarised and anti-glare.